A beautiful route in the Stubai Alps leads to the seven alpine lakes in the inner Val Ridanna

 Image gallery: Seven Lakes Tour in Ridanna

-The car park in front of the Ridanna Mining Museum near Masseria is the starting point for our full-day tour.
-We follow trail number 28, which leads us into the Lazzaggo Valley.
-The forest road on the west side of the valley takes us to the Stadl Mountain Hut, after which we continue on a hiking trail.
-High alpine meadows replace the forest.
-Soon, we cross the rushing stream over a bridge and reach the head of the valley at the former Monteneve mine's Poschhaus, an ore deposit.
+The Ridanna Mining World in Masseria is the starting point of our full-day hike.
+We follow trail no. 28, which leads us into the Valle di Lazzago valley.
+The forest road on the western side of the valley takes us to the Stadlalm Hut.
+Soon after, high alpine meadows replace the forest.
+We cross a bridge and walk up to the Poschhaus of the former Monteneve Mine at the head of the valley.

 Author: AT